Sea swimming and beaches

 Further afield

 Studland Bay to the north is a three-mile stretch of sand managed by the National Trust, which is very popular at weekends and in summer but still retains an old-fashioned undeveloped charm.
-You can catch the open-top bus from Swanage or park at Middle Beach (for South Beach), Knoll Beach and Shell Bay (all NT).
+You can catch the open-top bus from Swanage or park at Middle Beach (for Middle and South Beach), or at Knoll Beach or at Shell Bay (all NT).
 The best swimming is around Knoll Beach and to the north.
-There's the excellent Jo's Cafe on South Beach but in summer there tend to be too many boats moored here for swimming.
+The excellent Jo's Cafe on South Beach is always worth a visit, but in summer there tend to be too many boats moored off here, which makes swimming difficult.
 Studland Bay is very shallow and safe.
 Knoll Beach is the National Trust's main hub with a large car park and toilets (and a rather disappointing cafe).
 You can hire a lovely sauna, though, which is great in winter.
+You can hire boats, paddleboards and kayaks here.
 Britain's largest designated nudist beach can be found, clearly marked, by walking north towards Shell Bay and the ferry.

 Adventure swims